SethSR/MetroidvaniaMonth2024/ideas.md

 	- Being hit by the wrong polarity stuns you, forcing you to fall.
 		- No input would work for some time
 		- either a second or so to allow you to recover, or until you hit the ground?
+- Screen clear
+	- Single use bomb that wipes all projectiles from the screen
+	- Optional upgrades increases bomb count
+	- Bombs only recharge at save rooms

+# Level Construction

+- Grid based, possibly using godot's TileMap
+- Moving Platforms
+	- Moving actor type, attached to spline
+	- Linear only, or do we allow cycles?

 # Story Outline

+- Crash land on an inhabited planet
 - Start as a small orb-like robot head
 	- Slow movement
 	- climb/crawl through vents